-Although it sounds counterintuitive, employees are the main stakeholders in building a robust expense solution.
+Although it sounds counterintuitive, employees are the main stakeholders when it comes to building a robust expense solution.
 Out-of-pocket expenses are a 'friction factor' and not the most effective way of handling company expenses.

 Introducing corporate credit cards offers benefits beyond the obvious ones, like control and visibility.
-They frequently come with perks like cashback, which can help your business reduce expenses or positively impact spending.
+They frequently come with perks like cashback, which can help your business either reduce expenses or have a net positive impact on spending.

 Ultimately, giving cards to employees can help small businesses to save money and manage risk more effectively.
 This also improves the employees' experience, as they won't have to pay out of pocket and wait for reimbursement.